Iodine deficiency: Deficient populations

 In areas where there is little iodine in the diet, typically remote inland areas and semi-arid equatorial climates where no marine foods are eaten, iodine deficiency gives rise to hypothyroidism, symptoms of which are extreme fatigue, goiter, mental slowing, depression, weight gain, and low basal body temperatures.

-Iodine deficiency is the leading cause of preventable mental retardation, a result which occurs primarily when babies or small children are rendered hypothyroidic by a lack of the element.
-The addition of iodine to table salt has largely eliminated this problem in the wealthier nations, but as of March 2006, iodine deficiency remained a serious public health problem in the developing world.
+Iodine deficiency is the leading cause of preventable intellectual disability, a result which occurs primarily when babies or small children are rendered hypothyroidic by a lack of the element.
+Adding iodine to table salt has largely eliminated this problem in the wealthier nations, but as of March 2006, iodine deficiency remained a serious public health problem in the developing world.

 Iodine deficiency is also a problem in certain areas of Europe.
-In Germany it has been estimated to cause a billion dollars in health care costs per year.
-A modelling analysis suggests universal iodine supplementation for pregnant women in England may save £199 (2013 UK pounds) to the health service per pregnant woman and save £4476 per pregnant woman in societal costs.
+In Germany, it has been estimated to cause a billion dollars in health care costs per year.
+A modeling analysis suggests universal iodine supplementation for pregnant women in England may save £199 (2013 UK pounds) to the health service per pregnant woman and save £4476 per pregnant woman in societal costs.

-Iodine deficiency was previously a common disease in Norway, because the content of iodine in the drinking water was low.
+Iodine deficiency was previously a common disease in Norway because the iodine content of the drinking water was low.
 Before 1950 goiter was a widespread disease caused by iodine deficiency.
-Up to 80 per cent of the population were affected in inland areas.
+Up to 80 percent of the population were affected in inland areas.
 In the coastal communities, saltwater fish were an important part of the diet, and because of the presence of iodine in seawater, goiter was less common than in the inland districts.
 From the 1950s, Norwegians started adding iodine to dairy cow feed.
 Since milk was an essential part of the Norwegian diet, the incidence of goiter decreased in the population.

+Iodine deficiency is prominent in Israel, which lacks any legislation on iodine fortification of table salt or drinking water.